microsoft/playwright/docs/src/api/class-locator.md

 # Pattern 1: use locator methods to calculate text on the whole list.
 texts = await rows.all_text_contents()

-# Pattern 2: do something with each element in the list:
+# Pattern 2: do something with each element in the list.
 count = await rows.count()
 for i in range(count):
   print(await rows.nth(i).text_content())

-# Pattern 3: resolve locator to elements on page and map them to their text content
+# Pattern 3: resolve locator to elements on page and map them to their text content.
-# Note: the code inside evaluateAll runs in page, you can call any DOM apis there
+# Note: the code inside evaluateAll runs in page, you can call any DOM apis there.
 texts = await rows.evaluate_all("list => list.map(element => element.textContent)")
 ```